deepakmotlani/Notes/Hibernate-Basics.md

 | 3 -> [ "Sara" , "N" , "Public" ,  1   ] |
 *-----------------------------------------*

-Query Cache, looks like an hashmap where key is composed by query text & values & value is list of entity id's.
+**Query Cache**, looks like an hashmap where key is composed by query text & values & value is list of entity id's.

 *----------------------------------------------------------*
 |                       Query Cache                        |